30,000 new residents and students by 2030

 Transform Downtown’s public realm to serve its future as a mixed-use neighborhood, with outdoor spaces that serve all of its future users.
 Steps towards this goal include:

-• If passed by voters in the November 2024 election, Proposition B (Healthy, Safe, and Vibrant San Francisco Bond) would include up to $41 million in funding to improve and modernize public spaces in Downtown.
+- Passed by voters in the November 2024 election, Proposition B (Healthy, Safe, and Vibrant San Francisco Bond) includes up to $41 million in funding to improve and modernize public spaces in Downtown.